 How to introduce cats to company

-	- Cats who aren't friendly to one another don't like to share (e.g. food, water, litter, bed) or to pass each other closely.
-If your pets don't get along, make sure to provide space to avoid each other at all times and accessibility to everything they need without having to pass one another.
+Bear in mind that cats who aren't friendly with each other don't like sharing food, water, litter and beds.
+They also don't like passing each other closely.
+If your pets don't get along, give them enough space to avoid each other at all times, and make sure they can access everything they need without having to pass each other.

 Get more animal welfare advice

 Sign up to receive our emails today.
 Get more pet care advice, hints and tips on helping wildlife, our latest news, rehoming success stories and more directly to your inbox.